roncioso/Flip-jQuery/README.md

 	onAnimation: console.log("We are flipping"),
 	onAfter: console.log("We finished flipping")
 })
 ```

-There are many ways to customize the flip effect.
-Within the "flip" function you can add various options to change the flip to your liking.
-Below are the listed options.
+There are many ways to customize the flip effect; within the "flip" function you can add various options to change the flip to your liking.
+Below are the listed options and how to change them.

 ####content
 Defines the new content of the flipped box.
 It works with: html, text or a jQuery object ex:$("selector").
 In the example above, the div reads "Let's flip this!" however, after the click, the div reads "We've been flipped!"